 Finnvera’s Board of Directors confirms the principles of the Group’s risk management, the goals of risk-taking, the policies to be observed, the outlines of risk-taking, and decision-making powers.

 Finnvera’s risks can be grouped as follows:

 The willingness to take risks by risk type is defined so that the equities and other risk buffers available are at an adequate level in view of the risk level of the operations planned.
-With respect to credit risks, the willingness to take risks depends on various factors, including the amount of credit loss compensation paid by the State for each type of enterprise.
+With respect to credit risks, the willingness to take risks depends on various factors, including the allocation of operations to the strategic focus areas.
 The adequacy of equities is assessed regularly.

 Operational risks pertaining to financial reporting are identified, assessed, and controlled as part of operational risk management.

 The internal reporting system for risk management works at all levels of the Group.
 The parent company manages risks arisen in subsidiaries through ownership steering and by keeping all subsidiaries within the sphere of the risk management practised within the Group.

 Finnvera’s objective is to ensure that, in the long term, the expenses incurred in the company’s operations can be covered by the income received from operations.
 If the State decides to support some of Finnvera’s activities separately, the necessary appropriations are included in the State Budget.